Not to be semantically confused with : Goat's-Rue (Galega officinalis), Goat's-beard (Tragopogon pratensis) or

 Eared Willow (Salix aurita) +

-Dock-leaved Willow (Salix myrsinifolia) to produce Salix × forbesiana
+Dock-leaved Willow (Salix myrsinifolia) to produce the triple-hybrid Salix × forbesiana

 Dock-leaved Willow (Salix myrsinifolia) to produce Salix × strepida